Taraxacum albidum Dahlst.

-Taraxacum albidum it is a perennial herbaceous plant, sometimes mistaken for Taraxacum coreanum.
-The deeply lobed leaves of this tap-rooted perennial plant form a basal rosette from which the long, slightly downy, unbranched flower stalks rise up to 16 inches (40 cm).
+Taraxacum albidum is a perennial herbaceous plant, sometimes mistaken for Taraxacum coreanum.
+The deeply lobed leaves of this tap-rooted perennial plant form a basal rosette from which the long, slightly downy, unbranched flower stalks rise to 16 inches (40 cm).
 It blooms once a year, usually in spring, but sometimes in late autumn.
 Each scape bears a single flower-head consisting of many small, white ray florets, opening from a rounded bud consisting of narrow green bracts.
 The flowers are hermaphrodite and self-fertile.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).